iMissile/Self.Writing/Analysts/R_tools_and_links.md

 - [CORBA & Python]
 	- [omniORB is a robust high performance CORBA ORB for C++ and Python](http://omniorb.sourceforge.net/)
 	- [PyORBit](https://github.com/GNOME/pyorbit) или на [PyPI](https://pypi.python.org/pypi/PyORBit).
 This is a Python language binding for the ORBit2 CORBA implementation.
+- [New Coder](http://newcoder.io/) five life jackets to throw to the new coder You’re a new coder.
+You’re interested in learning how to code, not just syntax.
+You’re sick of monkey-see, monkey-do types of tutorials.
+Let’s set your teeth into some real coding.
+Your hand will be held in the beginning, but as you progress you’ll see yourself approaching the projects more comfortably.

 # Julia
 - [Julia](http://julialang.org/) is a high-level, high-performance dynamic programming language for technical computing, with syntax that is familiar to users of other technical computing environments.
 It provides a sophisticated compiler, distributed parallel execution, numerical accuracy, and an extensive mathematical function library.